Home » Diamonds » What to Know About a Bearded Girdle on a Diamond

 Bearded Girdles on Grading Reports

-They provide grading reports that judge the diamond on a number of characteristics, including its fluorescence, color, carat weight, and more.
-You can often learn whether a diamond has a bearded girdle in the comments of the “Additional Grading Information” section.
+Grading reports evaluate the diamond on a number of characteristics, including its fluorescence, color, carat weight, and more.
+You can often learn whether a diamond has a bearded girdle in the comments of the “Additional Grading Information” section on a report from the Gemological Institute of America (GAI).

 Comments on GIA Report